Helping Kids Cope with a Divorce

 During the first couple of years after a divorce, your stress may get in the way of your ability to parent effectively.
 You can help make sure your children have a healthier transition when you:

 Tell them you love them.
 And tell them often.
 Provide a secure relationship with both parents.

 Be open and honest.
 Explain in terms appropriate to their ages the basic reason for your divorce so your children know they're not to blame.

 Keep your kids out of it.
 Your divorce is between you and your spouse.
 Don't use your children as pawns, spies, or marriage counselors.

 Provide consistency.
 Coordinate with your ex-spouse regarding the same house rules, bedtime, curfew, and favorite foods.

 Offer professional help.
-This could be individual counseling or a divorce group, provided by community agencies, schools, or courts.
+This could be individual counseling or a divorce group.
+Community agencies, schools, or courts provide them.